Gear GuidesTravelTips

 Van life is actually fairly sustainable as you quickly become a conscious consumer who has no space for waste!
 The slow living lifestyle lends itself to planet earth, and we make a conscious effort to leave no trace behind.
 Also, big thumbs up for solar-powered vans!

-Can I test it out for a short period first?
+Can I test the van life out for a short period first?

 Renting a van for a short period of time is an awesome way to see if van life is for you, though it can be a little expensive.